-- There was evidence to the effect that the process of vetting was flawed in many ways by more than one vetting official, thereby breaking the consistency of the assessment of such person, and the names and information regarding the person vetted were not loaded onto the official system - 95.
+93 One of the issues before the Commission was the manner, in which and the purpose for which, the vetting system was conducted.
+The evidence established that, apart from by more than one vetting official, thereby breaking the consistency of the assessment of such person, and the names and information regarding the person vetted were not loaded onto the official system - 95.
 There was also evidence of further abuse of the vetting system.
 Questions were asked about the regularity of the vetting process concerning Mr Fraser, who was provided with Top-Secret Security Clearance on an expedited basis.
 While the practice of expedited clearance was acknowledged, questions arose about the need to do so in Mr Fraser's case when he was appointed DG. - There was also evidence of the most glaring abuse of the vetting system by Mr Fraser himself.
 After the IGI, Dr Dintwe, told Mr Fraser that he was investigating him as the result of a complaint levelled against him with the OIGI, Mr Fraser revoked Dr Dintwe's security clearance.
 Dr Dintwe had to go to court to have his certificate restored